xapool/xyhelper-arkose/README_EN.md

 [ENGLISH](README_EN.md)

-Automatically obtain Arkose tokens for automated testing.
+Automatically acquire tokens for arkose for automated testing purposes.

-## Notice
+## Notification

-The P project BYPASS feature is no longer available, and there is no reason for it.
-Please do not ask why.
+The BYPASS feature for Project P is no longer available, without any specific reasons provided.
+Please refrain from inquiring about the reason.

 ## 1. Installation

-Create the `docker-compose.yml` file:
+Create a `docker-compose.yml` file

 ```yaml
 version: "3"